 There’s only one word to describe what you’ll receive up here and that’s a feast.
 Literally, I don’t think I’ve ever been so stuffed.

 Breads, Moroccan salads, fresh cous cous, vegetarian or lamb and date tagines, fruit and mint tea.
 It was delicious, but I was really glad for the walk back down to burn some of the food off!

-I can’t recommend this excursion enough.
+I can’t recommend this day trip from Marrakech enough.
 I visited in December when it was still warm enough for just a t-shirt and trousers, but I’ve already added an early summertime visit to my list.
 Although it will be busier, Rashid said that the blossom on the trees is beautiful.
-You can also stay overnight at Kasbah Du Toubkal and I’d bet money that the sunrise is amazing.
+You can find out more about the trek here.

 If you thinking of trekking in Toubkal National Park or have done in the past, I’d love to hear all about your plans/experiences.
 If you have any questions I’ll do my best to answer, so feel free to drop me a comment.
 X

-I was a guest of Discover Ltd.
+I was a guest of Discover Ltd in 2013.